WebReflection/dblite/README.md

 ### The What And The Why
-I've created `dblite` module because there's still not a simple and straight forward or standard way to have [sqlite](http://www.sqlite.org) in [node.js](http://nodejs.org) without requiring to re-compile, re-build, download sources a part or install dependencies instead of simply `apt-get install sqlite3` or `pacman -S sqlite` in your \*nix system.
+I've created `dblite` module because there's still not a simple and straight forward or standard way to have [sqlite](http://www.sqlite.org) in [node.js](http://nodejs.org) without requiring to re-compile, re-build, download sources a part or install dependencies instead of simply `apt-get install sqlite3` or `pacman -S sqlite3` in your \*nix system.

 `dblite` has been created with portability, simplicity, and reasonable performance for **embedded Hardware** such [Raspberry Pi](http://www.raspberrypi.org) and [Cubieboard](http://cubieboard.org) in mind.